 Note: Analog output drift is separate from input drift.

 Isolated Transmitter Power Supply: Terminals I+ & R: 24 VDC ± 10%.
 Isolated from the input at >500 V. May be used to power the 4-20 mA output or other devices.
-All models rated @ 40 mA max.
+All skus rated @ 40 mA max.

 External Loop Power Supply: 35 VDC maximum